domRiddle/ASF/Escrow.md

 **Q:** BUT I'M NOT LOGGED IN!

 **A:** No problem, you can use backup SteamGuard codes I suggested you to do in order to login, then you can disable 2FA through revocation code mentioned above.
-Alternatively, you can go **[here](https://help.steampowered.com/#HelpWithLoginInfo?nav=authenticator)** and disable 2FA through either SMS, or revocation code.
+Alternatively, you can go **[here](https://help.steampowered.com/#HelpWithLoginInfo?nav=authenticator)** and disable 2FA through either SMS, or revocation code, without a need of logging in.

 ***